We have a very specific goal - become the best place to stream new, independent music.

 Nielsen Research identified these fans as:

 "...the top-tier connoisseurs of music.
 They love music from a variety of genres and periods.
-They tend to like indie music, and they're always listening and discovering."
+They tend to like independent music, and they're always listening and discovering."

 As described in the artist + label section above, uncertainty over SoundCloud's future as well as the transition of services like Spotify to the late majority stage of their growth, Resonate stands poised to satisfy an underserved segment of the streaming market.